brichards21/anime-proj-site/index.md

-“*Anime is an important part of our culture!*” ~ Ryota Mitarai from Danganronpa 3: The End of Hope’s Peak High School
+{“*Anime is an important part of our culture!*” ~ Ryota Mitarai from Danganronpa 3: The End of Hope’s Peak High School}

 ![](./img/spy-family.gif)